snap-adu-logo-color

 How much does a survey cost?

-The cost of a survey will largely be based on the existing surveys and information that are recorded with the county surveyor’s office.
-In most cases, a boundary & building verification survey would cost between $4,000 – $10,000.
+The cost of a survey is largely based on the existing surveys and information that are recorded with the county surveyor’s office.
+In most cases, a boundary & building verification survey would cost between $4-10K.

 Many other factors can influence cost.
 For example, if the last survey on record was from 1930 on a parcel 2 blocks away, this would be an expensive survey because the surveyor is effectively starting from scratch and has to map the entire area surrounding the parcel as well, which of course takes significant time.
 It’s important to get a quote on a survey for your specific property to ensure you know how much it will cost upfront.
 Your contractor will be able to solicit this quote for you and include in the overall scope of work.